Microlocal Analysis of Quantum Fields on Curved Spacetimes: Microlocal analysis of Klein-Gordon equations

 On Minkowski spacetime the interplay of microlocal analysis and quantum field theory is much older, see for example the proceedings \cite{P}.

-In this section we first recall basic facts on wavefront sets of distributions on manifolds.
+In this chapter we first recall basic facts on wavefront sets of distributions on manifolds.
 We then describe the result of \cite{DH} on distinguished parametrices and some related results due to Junker \cite{J1}.

-\subsection{Wavefront set of distributions}
+\section{Wavefront set of distributions}

 We recall the well-known definition of the {\em wavefront set} of a distribution $u\in \cD'(M)$ for $M$ a smooth manifold.
-We equip $M$ with a smooth density, which one usually chooses as $dVol_{g}$ if $(M, g)$ is a spacetime.
+We equip $M$ with a smooth density, for which one usually takes $dV\!\!ol_{g}$ if $(M, g)$ is a spacetime.
 We use the notation $(\cdot | \cdot)_{M}$ in \eqref{e4.5x} for the duality bracket between $\cD'(M)$ and $\coinf(M)$.

 Let $\zero\subset T^{*}M$ be the zero section.
-The points in $\coM$ will be denoted by $X= (x, \xi)$, $x\in M, \xi\in T^{*}_{x}M\setminus \{0\}$.
+The points in $\coM$ will be denoted by $X= (x, \xi)$, $x\in M$, $\xi\in T^{*}_{x}M\setminus \{0\}$.